eeditiones/jinks-templates/README.md

 The template syntax is similar to [nunjucks](https://mozilla.github.io/nunjucks/) or [jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/), but uses the host language for all expressions, therefore giving users the full power of XPath/XQuery.

 The templating is passed a context map, which should containing all the information necessary for processing the template expressions.
-Each top-level property in the context map is made available as an XQuery variable.
+The entire context map can be accessed via variable `$context`.
+Additionally, each top-level property in the context map is made available as an XQuery variable.
 So if you have a context map like

 ```xquery
 map {